 Open your browser and try accessing your pages without

-- If everything works correctly, your
+https://yourdomain.com/about.html- If everything works correctly, your

-pages should now load without the extension.
+.htmlpages should now load without the extension.

 Step 8: Redirect Old .html URLs (Optional)